Coded Data Rebalancing for Decentralized Distributed Databases: System Model

 Let $S \subset [K]$ denote a set of nodes.
 The collection of bits that are exclusively stored at $S$ and thus not available at $[K]\setminus S$ is denoted by $W_{\overline{S}}$ where $\overline{S} = [K] \setminus S$.
 Let $N_i$ denote the set of nodes where the bit $W_i$ is stored during initial storage placement.
 Thus, the event $(N_i=S)$ indicates that $W_i \in W_{\overline{S}}$.
 Further, the event that a bit $W_i \in W$ is stored at node $n \in [K]$ implies that $W_i \in W_{\overline{S}}:n \notin \overline{S}$.

 In a decentralized setup, there is no central node to coordinate the storage placement of the bits across the nodes.
 Every bit is independently stored in the system.
-The following lemma describes a natural method to create a decentralized $r$-balanced distributed database of the file $W$. \begin{lemma} Consider a distributed database created as follows: \begin{itemize} \item Each bit is stored in a set of $r$ nodes chosen independently and uniformly at random from the set of $K$ nodes (i.e) \end{itemize}
+The following lemma describes a natural method to create a decentralized $r$-balanced distributed database of the file $W$.
+We shall also use this lemma to check the $r$-balanced property after rebalancing. \begin{lemma} Consider a distributed database created as follows: \begin{itemize} \item Each bit is stored in a set of $r$ nodes chosen independently and uniformly at random from the set of $K$ nodes (i.e) \end{itemize}

 Then the resultant database is a decentralized $r$-balanced distributed database. \end{lemma} \begin{IEEEproof} We check whether the conditions in Definition \ref{defn r bal} are satisfied.
 Following the lemma statement, by allowing each bit $W_i$ to be stored exclusively at a set of nodes $S: S\in \binom{[K]}{r}$, it is easy to see that $r_i=r, \forall i \in [F]$.
 This satisfies the replication factor condition of Definition \ref{defn r bal}.